EMar1066/EMar1066.github.io/_posts/2025-07-30-operational.md

 <h2 id="Core_Area_1"></h2>

 <h2 id="Core_Area_1_a"></h2>
+***Case XXX:PowerPoint vs. Sway vs. Mentimeter*** sway for takehome materials...yeah, i could see that...POwerpoint is usable.
+Mentimeter is awkeard, non accessible and an besides quizzes, crushes all other interpretations of intereactivity.

+***Case XXX: Moodle vs. D2l vs. Canvas***

+***Case XXX: Numeric Solvers***
+Engineering is a science of data.
+Everything we produce is in essence, and mean and an associated tolerance.

 ***Case i: Platform Logic and Pedagogical Choice - Mentimeter, Panopto, and Moodle***

 I first used Moodle at Queen’s University in the early 2010s.
 At that time, it relied heavily on folder structures and lacked visual clarity.
 In 2017–2019, I moved to D2L, which introduced conditional release logic, advanced quiz functions, and integrated assessment flows.
 While flexible, its complexity often outweighed its benefits for straightforward module delivery.